felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Those who know, know.

-You might be asking, What difference does that make?
+You might be asking: What difference does that make?
 For one, it showed me an important
 lesson: Books, as objects, are not valuable.
 It is their content that is valuable.
 Their poetry, their imaginary worlds, their prose, their wisdom.
 Books are a mere tactile visual support.
 They are a material that our brain